-Game Announcements.
-Other than player introductions, game proceedings announcements are limited to (a) those of an emergency nature; e.g., paging a doctor; (b) those of a "practical" nature, e.g., announcing that a car has left its lights on; (c) announcements that NCAA souvenir merchandise, game programs and concessions are on sale in the arena; (d) announcements of scores from another NCAA competition site; and (e) the paid attendance figure.
-It is not appropriate for the public-address announcer to introduce VIPs or to provide information pertinent only to the host institution's activities unrelated to the tournament.
+Match Announcements.
+Other than player introductions, match announcements are limited to (a) those of an emergency nature (e.g., paging a doctor); (b) those of a "practical" nature (e.g., announcing that a car has left its lights on); (c) announcements that NCAA souvenir merchandise and concessions are on sale in the arena; (d) announcements of scores from other NCAA competition sites; and (e) the paid attendance figure.
+These types of announcements should only take place during a break in play.
+It is not appropriate for the public-address announcer to introduce VIPs, provide information pertinent only to the host institution, wish a fan "Happy Birthday," etc.